jamen/js-packages/packages/hyperserver/readme.md

 > Tiny WebSocket server that hooks into Hyperapp

 Provdies a WebSocket server that hooks into Hyperapp actions.

-It adds "remote actions", which are simply actions that get their data transformed through your server.
+It uses "remote actions", which are just actions that pass through a server first.
 The different can be visualized as:

 ```
 Normal action: